History of the foreign relations of the United Kingdom: William Pitt the Younger

-Warfare and finance

 From 1700 to 1850, Britain was involved in 137 wars or rebellions.
-It maintained a relatively large and expensive Royal Navy, along with a small standing army.
+It maintained a large and expensive Royal Navy, along with a small standing army.
 When the need arose for soldiers it hired mercenaries or financed allies who fielded armies.
 The rising costs of warfare forced a shift in government financing from the income from royal agricultural estates and special imposts and taxes to reliance on customs and excise taxes and, after 1790, an income tax.
 Working with bankers in the City, the government raised large loans during wartime and paid them off in peacetime.
 The rise in taxes amounted to 20% of national income, but the private sector benefited from the increase in economic growth.
 The demand for war supplies stimulated the industrial sector, particularly naval supplies, munitions and textiles, which gave Britain an advantage in international trade during the postwar years.
 Pitt in the 1780s reformed the fiscal system by raising taxes, monitoring expenses closely, and establishing a sinking fund to pay off the long-term debt, which amounted to £243 million, with annual interest accounting for most of the budget.
 Meanwhile, the banking system used its ownership of the debt to provide capital assets for economic growth.
 When the wars with France began, the debt reached £359 million in 1797 and Pitt kept the sinking fund in operation and raised taxes, especially on luxury items.
 Britain was far ahead of France and all other powers in its use of finance to strengthen the economy, the military and foreign policy.

 Nootka crisis with Spain, 1789–1795

 The Nootka Crisis was a crisis with Spain starting in 1789 at Nootka Sound, an unsettled area at the time that is now part of British Columbia.
-Spain seized small British commercial ships engaged in the fur trade in an area on the Pacific Ocean on an area on the Pacific Coast.
-Spain claimed ownership based on a papal decree of 1493 that Spain said gave it control of the entire Pacific Ocean.
+Spain seized British ships engaged in the fur trade in an area on the Pacific Ocean in a zone where Spain claimed ownership.
 Britain rejected the Spanish claims and used its greatly superior naval power to threaten a war and win the dispute.
-Spain, a rapidly fading military power, was unable to depend upon its longtime ally France, which was torn by internal revolution.
 The dispute was settled by negotiations in 1792–94, which became friendly when Spain switched sides in 1792 and became an ally of Britain against France.
 Spain surrendered to Britain many of its trade and territorial claims in the Pacific, ending a two-hundred-year monopoly on Asian-Pacific trade.
 The outcome was a victory for mercantile interests of Britain and opened the way to British expansion in the Pacific.